 524 WEST 24TH STREET, NEW YORK, NY 10011

-Opening reception: Thursday, June 5th, from 6-8 PM at 524 West 24th Street.
+Opening reception: Thursday, February 2nd, from 6-8 PM at 524 West 24th Street.

 Jack Shainman Gallery is pleased to present Yoan Capote’s third solo exhibition with the gallery, featuring the artist’s Isla and Palangre series, two related, ongoing bodies of work of seascapes that are fabricated from thousands of meticulously composed hand-wrought fish hooks.

 Viewed from a distance, the works read as classic paintings of sea meeting sky.
 Each one captures a distinct time of day, casting spectrums of light across the water.
 The sea itself is depicted in a range of rhythms, from the total stillness of Isla (Crudo) to the buoyant waves of Isla (Frio Recuerdo).
 Works from the Palangre series move past representation altogether, transforming scenes into total abstraction.
 It is only upon close examination that the perilous materials become clear, and the oceanic feeling resonating from the idyllic tableaux shifts to something more sinister.

 The literal danger embedded in the works presented here speak to the inherent risk of travel, and the trope of the ocean takes on added significance when considering the artist’s biography.
 As a Havana-based artist, Capote delves into his Cuban nationality while speaking to common experiences of migration and belonging.
 In this sense, the water is not solely awe-inspiring expanse.
 It is both a psychological space in which to contemplate hope, longing, and the arbitrariness of borders, as well as a literal space, representing a dangerous passage that many Cubans traverse to reach the United States.